Relintai/pandemonium_engine_docs/03_usage/04_ui/04_gui_navigation.md

 as using arrow keys or a D-pad on a controller.
 For example, the bottom neighbor will be used when navigating down with the down arrow or by pushing down on the D-pad.
-The "Next" and "Previous" options are used with the focus shift button, such as :kbd:`Tab` on desktop operating systems.
+The "Next" and "Previous" options are used with the focus shift button, such as `Tab` on desktop operating systems.

-Note:

-    A node can lose focus if it becomes hidden.
+Note: A node can lose focus if it becomes hidden.

 The mode setting defines how a node can be focused. **All** means a node can be focused by clicking on it with the mouse, or selecting it with a keyboard